mbrezu/Shovel/docs/ShovelVmSpec.md

  * an array of values.

 The names and the program counter are only needed to offer more helpful debugging information.
-During normal exectution only the array of values is used.
+During normal execution only the array of values is used.

 A variable is identified as a pair of integers (frame address,